ijlee2/ember-container-query/CONTRIBUTING.md

 <details>
-<summary>Running demo app</summary>
+<summary>Run the demo app</summary>

 1. After following the installation step, you can run the app.

     ```bash
-    ember serve
+    yarn start
     ```

-1. Open the app at [http://localhost:4200](http://localhost:4200).
+1. Once the app has finished building, visit [http://localhost:4200](http://localhost:4200).

 </details>

 <details>
-<summary>Linting</summary>
+<summary>Lint files</summary>

-1. When you write code, please check dependencies, template files, and JavaScript files often.
+1. When you write code, please check that it meets all linting rules.

     ```bash
     yarn lint
     ```

-    This command will lint files and dependencies in parallel.
-You can run `yarn lint:fix` to fix HBS and JS files.
+1. You can run `yarn lint:fix` to automatically fix linting errors in all packages.

 </details>

 <details>
-<summary>Running tests - very important ⚠️</summary>

-1. The setup is quite different from most addons.
-We check the addon and demo app at _9_ various widths and heights.
+<summary>Run tests</summary>

-1. When you write code, please check both addon and demo app often.
+1. When you write code, please check that all tests continue to pass.

     ```bash
     yarn test
     ```

-1. A couple of caveats. `yarn test --server` may result in failed tests due to inexact test window size.
-Using `--filter` may also result in failed tests.
-I use the filters for responsive testing so please don't overwrite them with your own.

-1. When you write code, you don't need to check addon compatibility.
-I suggest leaving this to CI.
-For every PR, the CI will lint files and dependencies, run tests, and check compatible versions—all in parallel! 💯

 </details>